Quick FREE Shipping on Orders $49+*

 Do I need this feature?

 We suggest that each customer looks for a globe that meets their specific decorative or educational need.
-It is generally more important for the globe style to fit the decorative purpose of a room, or the intended educational purpose then it would be to have a feature that doesn’t contribute to the overall use.
+It is generally more important for the globe style to fit the decorative purpose of a room, or the intended educational purpose, than it would be to have a feature that doesn’t contribute to the overall use.
 Also, the availability of globes without this feature is much higher.

 If Raised Relief is a feature you must have, check out our selection of desk globes with raised relief and floor globes with raised relief.
-For additional information on the types of features, you might find on a globe visit out the world globe features page to learn more.
+For additional information on the types of features you might find on a globe, visit the world globe features page to learn more.